kmmuntasir/atrium-tabs/ai-changelog.md

 ATRIUM-0052: Implemented opt-in telemetry and metrics with persistent daily rate limiting and daily heartbeat, including group and tab counts.
 ATRIUM-0052: Added unit tests for telemetry and metrics module, covering opt-in, data sent, and rate limiting.
 ATRIUM-0053: Implemented color-blind shape badge with ARIA label for group icons.
+ATRIUM-0054: Ensured all interactive UI elements have ARIA labels and keyboard navigation support.